AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 # Authenticate Your Users with Tokens

-To enhance communication security, Agora uses tokens to authenticate users before they access the Agora serivce, such as joining an RTC channel or logging onto the RTM system.
+To enhance communication security, Agora uses tokens to authenticate users before they access the Agora serivce, such as joining an RTC channel.

 This article describes how to generate a token and use it for authentication in your client app when a user tries to access the Agora service.

 ##  Understand the tech

-A token is a dynamic key generated on your server.
-Agora provides code samples on GitHub for you to generate tokens.
+A token is a time-bound dynamic key generated on your server.
+Agora provides code samples on [GitHub](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey) for you to generate tokens.

-When your app users tries to access the Agora service, Agora validates their token and grant access according to the following information in the token:
+When your app users try to join a channel, Agora validates their token and grants access according to the following information in the token:
 - The App ID of your Agora project
 - The app certificate of your Agora project
 - The channel name